abronstone/Vaasle/README.md

 ## Running Locally
 1. Before running the application locally, ask for a `secrets.env` and a `.env.local` file from application owners, and add them to the `src/mongo` and `src/frontend` directories respectively.
-This contains the database credentials
+These contain the database and Auth0 credentials.
 2. To start the containers and run the CLI, run the following command from the root directory of the project:
 ```
 docker-compose up --build